JochenSchnaidt/eureka-server/README.md

 # eureka-server
-A Spring Boot showcase of an eureka server.
+A Spring Boot showcase of service registration and discovery with Netflix Eureka service registry.